coffee2code/restrict-usernames/readme.txt

 == Changelog ==

 = () =
+* Fix: Correct inverted conditional logic that prevented restrictions from being enforced for BuddyPress and Multisite
 * Change: Update plugin framework to 048
     * 048:
     * When resetting options, delete the option rather than setting it with default values